Abu Tahir al-Jannabi: Conquests

 Abu Tahir began to frequently raid Muslim pilgrims, reaching as far as the Hijaz region.
 On one of his raids he succeeded in capturing the Abbasid commander Abu'l-Haija ibn Hamdun.
 In 926 he led his army deep into Abbasid Iraq, reaching as far north as Kufa, forcing the Abbasids to pay large sums of money for him to leave the city in peace.
 On his way home he ravaged the outskirts of Kufa anyway.
 On his return, Abu Tahir began building palaces in the city of Ahsa, not only for himself but for his fellows, and declared the city his permanent capital.
 In 928 Caliph al-Muqtadir felt confident enough to once again confront Abu Tahir, calling in his generals Yusuf ibn Abi'l-Saj from Azerbaijan, Mu'nis al-Muzaffar and Harun.
 After a heavy battle all were beaten and driven back to Baghdad.
 Abu Tahir destroyed Jazirah Province as a final warning to the Abbasids and returned to Ahsa.

 Abu Tahir thought that he had identified the Mahdi as a young Persian prisoner from Isfahan by the name of Abu'l-Fadl al-Isfahani, who claimed to be a descendant of the Sassanid Persian kings.
 Al-Isfahani had been brought back to Bahrayn from the Qarmatians' raid into Iraq in 928.
-In 931, Abu Tahir turned over the state to this Mahdi-Caliph, said to in fact be a Zoroastrian revivalist with anti-Arab sentiments.
+In 931, Abu Tahir turned over the state to this Mahdi-Caliph, said, in fact, to be a Zoroastrian revivalist with anti-Arab sentiments.
 He reinstituted the veneration of fire and engaged in burning of religious books during an eighty-day rule.
 Isfahani also is thought to have some links with established Zoroastrian orthodoxy as the high priest of the Zoroastrians, Esfandiar Adarbad was executed by the Abbasid Caliph after being accused of complicity with Abu Tahir.
 His reign culminated in the execution of members of Bahrayn's notable families, including members of Abu Tahir's family.
 Abu Tahir's mother conspired to get rid of Abu'l-Fadl; she faked her death and sent a messenger to call the Mahdi to resurrect her.
-When he refused, he was exposed as being a normal human, and Abu Tahir's brother Sa'id killed Abu'l-Fadl after the Mahdi had reigned for only eight days.
+When he refused, he was exposed as being a normal human, and Abu Tahir's brother Sa'id killed Abu'l-Fadl after the Mahdi had reigned for only eighty days.
 Other accounts say fearing for his own life, Abu Tahir announced that he had been wrong and denounced the al-Isfahani as a false Mahdi.
 Begging forgiveness from the other notables, Abu Tahir had him executed.